Jac0310/SML-Interpreter/README.md

 Demonstrates

 + subclassing,
-+ testing,
++ unit testing with JUnit,
 + dependency injection,
-+ and the use of reflection
++ the use of reflection

 amongst other skills.